d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 # Information Theory
 :label:`sec_information_theory`

-Dataism believes that the universe is overflowing with information, from the first mystery microbe on the earth to the Homo sapiens that emerged millions year ago, from the famous cosmological model Big Bang theory to Hawking radiation released by black holes.
-Even if we narrow our scope down to the earth, information flow builds bridge over disciplinary rifts: from Shakespeare’s Sonnet to researchers’ paper on Cornell ArXiv, from Van Gogh’s printing Starry Night to Beethoven’s music Symphony No. 5, from the first programming language Plankalkül to the state-of-the-art machine learning algorithms.
-No matter what are the format of these information, everything follows the rule of information theory for millennium of years.
-With information theory, we can measure and compare how much information is presented in different signals.
-In this section, we will illustrate the fundamental concepts of information theory and its applications.
+The universe is overflowing with information.
+Information provides a common language across disciplinary rifts: from Shakespeare’s Sonnet to researchers’ paper on Cornell ArXiv, from Van Gogh’s printing Starry Night to Beethoven’s music Symphony No. 5, from the first programming language Plankalkül to the state-of-the-art machine learning algorithms.
+Everything must follow the rules of information theory, no matter the format.
+With information theory, we can measure and compare how much information is present in different signals.
+In this section, we will investigate the fundamental concepts of information theory and applications of information theory in machine learning.

-Before we get started, let us understand the relationship between machine learning and information theory.
-While the forner is aimed at extracting interesting signals from data and making critical predictions, information theory is a field of study about encoding, decoding, transmitting, and manipulating information.
-As a result, information theory provides a strong backbone of fundamental machine learning.
-For example, cross entropy loss in :numref:`sec_softmax` is used as an objective function in many machine learning algorithms.
-Such a loss is a direct application of information theory.
+Before we get started, let us outline the relationship between machine learning and information theory.
+While the former is aimed at extracting interesting signals from data and making critical predictions, information theory is a field of study about encoding, decoding, transmitting, and manipulating information.
+As a result, information theory provides fundamental language for discussing the information processing in machine learned systems.
+For example, the cross entropy loss in :numref:`sec_softmax` is used as an objective function in many machine learning algorithms.
+This loss can be directly derived from information theoretic considerations.

 ## Information

+Let us start with the "soul" of information theory - information. *Information* can be encoded in anything with a particular sequence of one or more encoding formats.
+Suppose we were given the task of trying to define a notion of information.
+What could be are starting point?

+Consider the following thought experiment.
+We have a friend with a deck of cards.
+They will shuffle the deck, flip over some cards, and tell us statements about the cards.
+We will try to assess the information content of each statement.

+First, they flip over a card and tell us, "I see a card."
+This provides us with no information at all.
+We were already certain that this was the case so we hope the information should be zero.

+Next, they flip over a card and say, "I see a heart."
+This provides us some information, but in reality there are only $4$ different suits that were possible, each equally likely, so we are not surprised by this outcome.
+We hope that whatever the measure of information, this event should have low information content.

+Next, they flip over a card and say, "This is the $3$ of spades."
+This is more information.
+Indeed there were $52$ equally likely possible outcomes, and we were told which one it was.
+This should be a medium ammount of intformation.

+Let us take this to the logical extreme.
+Suppose lastly that they flip over every card from the deck and read off the entire sequence of the shuffled deck.
+There are $52!$ different orders to the deck, again all equally likely, so we need a lot of information to know which one it is.

+Any notion of information we develop must conform to this intuition.
+Indeed, as we will see in the next sections, the above events have $0\text{ bits}$, $2\text{ bits}$, $~5.7\text{ bits}$, and $~225.6\text{ bits}$ of information respectively.

-Let us start with the "soul" of information theory - information. *Information* (or *data*) can be encoded in anything with a particular sequence of one or more encoding formats.
-Rather than caring about the knowledge, information represents the degree of surprise or the abstract possibility of the event.
-For example, if we want to elucidate an unusual event, we need a lot information.
-Hence, unriddling this event can help us gain plenty of information.
-Whereas, for a common event, we may not need much information since we already know it pretty well.
+If we read through these thought experiments, we see a natural idea.
+As a starting point, rather than caring about the knowledge, we may build off the idea that information represents the degree of surprise or the abstract possibility of the event.
+For example, if we want to describe an unusual event, we need a lot information.
+For a common event, we may not need much information.

-In this era of information explosion, how do we quantify the meaningfulness of a piece of information?
-Are there any fundamental math theory to measure and compare different pieces of information?
-Our ancestors had tried to solve these questions for years.
-Until year 1948,  [Claude E. Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) published his well-known book [A Mathematical Theory of Communication](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication), the discipline of information theory had not been established.
-Shannon was an American mathematician, electrical engineer, and crytographer known as "the father of information theory".
-In his book, Shannon introduced the concept of information entropy at the first time.
-We will begin our information theory journey here.
+In 1948,  [Claude E. Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) published his well-known book [A Mathematical Theory of Communication](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication) establishing the theory of information.
+In his book, Shannon introduced the concept of information entropy for the first time.
+We will begin our journey here.

 ### Self-information